Nicolas B. Garnier

 - arXiv preprint reporting multistability in a system of coupled Fitzhugh-Nagumo equations.
+In itself, this work is an exploration of the effects of spatial correlations on bifurcations, via a local mean-field approach.
 This application of statistical physics may be of interest to the study and description of biological systems like the uterus.

 - arXiv preprint studying the role of cellular coupling in the spontaneous generation of electrical activity in uterine tissue.
 This work presents a physiological model involving more than 20 variables, and more than 120 parameters.